Cathay Williams Defied Her Time to Become the Only Known Female Buffalo Soldier

 These units dotted the landscape of the American West and showed tremendous skill and valor in a range of duties.
 They fought in skirmishes with Native Americans, escorted vulnerable wagon trains, built forts, mapped the territory, and protected white settlers – all with sub-par equipment.

 For a while in her post-military career, Williams was adrift.
 She headed to Fort Union in New Mexico territory with her original name to work as a cook.
-A brief marriage ended with the arrest of her husband, who had stolen money and horses from her.
+A brief marriage ended with her husband's arrest, who had stolen money and horses from her.
 She also took on jobs as a seamstress and laundress under the name Kate Williams in Pueblo, Colorado – where her mother ran an orphanage – and in Trinidad, Colorado.

 In trying to make a life for herself, Williams could not have known her story had traveled.
 It landed with a St. Louis reporter whose ears were on fire with rumors of the first Black woman to serve in the Army.
 In the Jan.
 2, 1876 edition of the St. Louis Daily Times, Williams officially became a headline when her story was published.

 Poor health overwhelmed Williams after serving in the military.
 Toe amputations from diabetes, neuralgia, deafness, and rheumatism forced her to apply for a military disability pension.
 A doctor concluded she didn’t qualify – not because William Cathay was undeserving, but because Williams had posed as a man.
 Accounts say she died in 1893, shortly after being denied disability compensation.

-Many women accomplish extraordinary feats in the process of simply trying to live their lives, unaware of the far-reaching impact their determination will have.
-They do not cut through barriers to become heroes – but they often become legend.
+Many female warriors accomplish extraordinary feats in the process of simply trying to live their lives, unaware of the far-reaching impact their determination will have.
+They do not cut through barriers to become heroes – but they often become legends.

-It is no different for Cathay Williams, the first known woman to enlist in the United States Army, and the only known female Buffalo Soldier.
+It is no different for Cathay Williams, the first known African American woman in the military and the only known female Buffalo Soldier.